NGEET/fates/CODE_OF_CONDUCT.md

 * Publishing others’ private information, such as a physical or electronic address, without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting

-## Our Responsibilities

-Project maintainers are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.

-Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, or to ban temporarily or permanently any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.

 ## Scientific Use and Publication Ethics

 We aim to create an open development environment for FATES where scientists can be confident that all members of the community are conducting research in an ethical manner.
 In particular, writing scientific code is a form of intellectual contribution, and one should expect that all such intellectual contributions are respected and given credit in any resulting published scientific work.
 To support the FATES community and avoid issues of scientific misconduct related to the above principle, please respect the following rules: